bitcointranscripts/bitcointranscripts/bitcoinplusplus/2025-berlin/scaling-lightning-panel-lightning++-berlin-2025.md

 Shinobi: 00:33:03

-`Nym` is a promising looking direction for something to really compete with `Tor` and bring a degree of robustness that's been hard.
+`NYM`(Nym Mixnet) is a promising looking direction for something to really compete with `Tor` and bring a degree of robustness that's been hard.

+Calle: 00:33:11

+Shitcoin

+Shinobi: 00:33:12

 Yes, it is.

+Evan: 00:33:12

+Doesn't it have a token associated with it?

+Calle: 00:33:16

+I think so.

+Shinobi: 00:33:16

-I have made many, many criticisms over that decision to the team over the years, but it has been a stereotype promoting these things.
+I have made many, many criticisms over that decision to the team over the years, but it has been a stereotype

-Calle: 00:33:26
+Calle: 00:33:16

+I'm not surprised you're promoting these things.

+Walton: 00:33:25

 Calle, you seem to be disagreeing with Alex that `Tor` is all we've got.

-Michael: 00:33:31
+Calle: 00:33:31

 I don't know why everyone is so bearish on `Tor`.